BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 ## Prerequisites
 These instructions assume the use of a bash-based shell such as `zsh` (included on OS X) or [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for Windows.
 Please use one of these shells, or make the appropriate modifications to the commands shown in these instructions.

-Before you begin, you will need to [set up your GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-If you need to create a new SSH key or you are having authentication errors, be sure to use the instructions for creating an `rsa` format key **not** a `ed25519` format key.
-Do not use a passphrase with your key.
-Be sure to test your ssh connection before proceeding.
+Before you begin, you will need to [set up your GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 This lab is based on the `pipeline-templates` which has it's own set of [prerequisites](https://github.com/bcgov/pipeline-templates/tree/main/tekton#tekton-pipelines) and [installation instructions](https://github.com/bcgov/pipeline-templates/tree/main/tekton#install-in-docker-containerdocker-strategy).